riceissa/issarice.com/wiki/music-i-like-to-listen-to.md

 - Pokemon OSTs, in particular the Ruby and Sapphire OST

 (I plan to make a table like the following to better keep track of my music.
-For me, music often allows me to experience the *qualia* of certain periods of my life, so it's important that the time periods when I listened to the music is listed alongside it.)
+For me, music often allows me to experience the *qualia* of certain periods of my life, so it's important that the time periods when I listened to the music are listed alongside it.)

 -------------------------------------------------------------------------------
 Time period      Music